datagovuk/dgu-vagrant-puppet/README.md

 At this point the shell text goes green and it does the "provision" which is:

-* prepare to run librarian (install_puppet_dependancies.sh) - install git, update all Ubuntu packages, install ruby and librarian-puppet
+* prepare to run librarian (`install_puppet_dependancies.sh`) - install git, update all Ubuntu packages, install ruby and librarian-puppet
 * runs librarian-puppet - downloads all puppet modules that are required (listed in Puppetfile) and makes a copy of the CKAN puppet module.
 * runs 'puppet apply' (blue output) - installs and configures CKAN and installs some dependencies of Drupal.

-Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Vagrant warnings'.
+Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Puppet warnings'.

 NB If there is an error and you want to restart the provisioning, from the host box you should do: